Program Website: www.auburn.edu/apaep

 The program believes that it is important for incarcerated people to gain a quality education, and also to build a relationship with learning that will continue to grow for the rest of their lives.
 The goals of APAEP have always been to place rich creative and intellectual opportunities into Alabama’s prisons.

 APAEP grew from one poet teaching in one prison (founder and director Kyes Stevens) in 2002, to a pool of more than 80 writers, artists, scholars and visiting writers teaching in 12 correctional facilities in Alabama.
 Course offerings have expanded from poetry and creative writing to southern literature, photography, African-American literature and many other classes.
 Classes in arts and humanities are based on introductory college courses and run for 14 weeks.

 Programs Offered: Classes in the arts and humanities are based on introductory college level courses and generally run for 14 weeks.
-Classes include: Poetry, Creative Writing, Southern Literature, African American Literature, African American Theatre, Social History of Alabama, American Literature, Short Story Writing, World Literature, Drawing I/II, Multi-Media Art.
+Classes include: Literature and Writing, Engineering, Art and Performance, Hunger Studies, Poetry, Creative Writing, Southern Literature, African American Literature, African American Theatre, Social History of Alabama, American Literature, Short Story Writing, World Literature, Drawing I/II, Multi-Media Art.
 Classes are capped at 25 students.
 There are no educational requirements set by APAEP

 Headquarters: Auburn, AL